MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-helidon-java-app-with-maven-plugin.md

 ## Deploy the app to Azure

-Once you have configured all of the settings in the preceding sections of this article, you are ready to deploy your web app to Azure.
+After you've configured all of the settings in the preceding sections of this article, you're ready to deploy your web app to Azure.
 To do so, use the following steps:

 1. From the command prompt or terminal window that you were using earlier, rebuild the JAR file using Maven if you made any changes to the *pom.xml* file; for example: